-D. Additional considerations
+- D. Additional considerations - 1.
+Teaching is a specialized profession that requires the ability to

-- Teaching is a specialized profession that requires the ability to relate effectively to others as well as to demonstrate academic competence.
-Because of the special nature of this program, the faculty reserves the right to recommend to the department head and the dean the exclusion of students from the internship based on criteria other than scholarship. - 2.
-After application for admission to the Professional Internship, the student's application file will be reviewed by the Office of Laboratory Programs and the student will be notified of acceptance or denial by the Office of Laboratory Programs.
+- 2. After application for admission to the Professional Internship, the student's application file will be reviewed by the Office of Laboratory Programs and the student will be notified of acceptance or denial by the Office of Laboratory Programs.
 In the event of denial, an interview may be requested by the student with the Committee for Admission to Professional Internship.
 The student may reapply for admission after deficiencies are met in lieu of or in addition to an interview. - 3.
 Students may not enroll in additional courses during the Professional Internship.
-Requests for exceptions will be considered only in unusual cases.

-II.
-Internship Requirements

-- A. The student must complete the Professional Internship at AUM. - B. Interns must be exposed to and given experience in all responsibilities of the classroom teacher. - Interns must be responsible for planning, teaching, and evaluating at least one major unit of work. - D. The student will receive a letter grade in the internship.
+Requests for exceptions will be considered only in unusual cases. - II.
+Internship Requirements - A. The student must complete the Professional Internship at AUM. - B. Interns must be exposed to and given experience in all responsibilities of the classroom teacher. - C. Interns must be responsible for planning, teaching, and evaluating at least one major unit of work. - D. The student will receive a letter grade in the internship.
 In the event the intern receives a letter grade of D or F, the student must reapply for and repeat the internship.
-The new application must be approved by the Committee for the Professional Internship prior to enrollment in the internship course.
+The new application must be approved by the Committee for the Professional Internship prior to enroll ment in the internship course. - III.

-III.
 Retention and Completion Requirements